| Title: | Machine Learning Benchmark Problems |

 dimension of the circle problem |

-Returns an object of class "mlbench.circle"
+Returns an object of class "mlbench.circle" with components

 x |